jushih/Neo4j_production_line/README.md

 <img src="https://github.com/jushih/Neo4j_production_line/blob/master/images/part71.png" width="800">

 Part 71 moves through 190 stations.
+I toggle the relationships to display the part's value.
 I can zoom in on the image to look at a singular relationship.
 As the part moves from station F314 to F318, its value is -0.219.
 The part was not a defective part (response = 0).
 The part entered the manufacturing line at station F0, and finished at station F3950.

 <img src="https://github.com/jushih/Neo4j_production_line/blob/master/images/part71_zoom.png" width="800">

 Here is another sample of the data that shows multiple parts moving between stations.
-Due to the large number of parts, only a subset of the relationships connected to the nodes are represented.
+The relationships were toggled to display the part's response.
+Due to the large number of parts, only a subset of the relationships connected to the nodes are shown.
 The highlighted relationship is a faulty part that was produced by the station.

 <img src="https://github.com/jushih/Neo4j_production_line/blob/master/images/faulty_part.png" width="800">